bpbull/bpbull/README.md

 ## 🌍 About Me

-- Remote-friendly | Based on the West Coast, USA
+- Remote-friendly | Based in the USA
 - Love building systems from scratch — especially when they combine data + culture (like live music)
 - On a mission to design elegant data tools with real impact